samzshi0529/HanziNLP/README.md

 ## Introduction

 Welcome to **HanziNLP** 🌟 - an ready-to-use toolkit for Natural Language Processing (NLP) on Chinese text, while also accommodating English.
+It is designed to be user-friendly and simplified tool even for freshmen in python.

-It Offers a suite of user-friendly tools for various NLP tasks and features an interactive dashboard for dynamic insights into NLP functionalities.
-Moreover, HanziNLP features an interactive dashboard, providing a dynamic overview and insights into various NLP functionalities.
+Moreover, HanziNLP features an interactive dashboard for dynamic insights into NLP functionalities, providing a dynamic overview and insights into various NLP functionalities.

 ### Related Links